 The legend of the Codex Gigas goes back as far as the book itself.
 According to that legend, a monk who broke his vows was sentenced to be walled up alive.
 To avoid this horrible death, he promised to create, in a single night, a book containing all human knowledge.
 The book would bring glory to his monastery.
 But as midnight approached, the monk realized he could not complete the task.

 Indeed, modern research has shown it would take five years of non-stop writing just to create the text, not even including the numerous illustrations.

-The monk succeeded by enlisting the help of the Devil, offering his soul in exchange.
+The monk succeeded in his task by enlisting the help of the Devil, offering his soul in exchange.
 The story says the monk included the Devil’s portrait as thanks.
-Other versions of the legend say it was Devil himself who painted the portrait.
-During the medieval era, art often depicted the devil–but none did so like the Codex Gigas.
-The portrait of the devil takes up the whole page and he stands unaccompanied.
+Other versions of the legend say it was the Devil himself who painted the portrait.
+During the medieval era, art often depicted the Devil–but none did so like the Codex Gigas.
+The portrait of the Devil takes up the whole page and he stands unaccompanied.

 After the end of Thirty Years War, Sweden took the entirety of Emperor Rudolf II’s collection, which included the Codex Gigas.
-From 1649 to 2007, it was displayed at the Swedish Royal Library until it was briefly loaned back to Prague and displayed at the Czech National Library from 2007 to 2008.
+From 1649 to 2007, it was displayed at the Swedish Royal Library.
+Then, in 2007, the Codex Gigas returned to the land of its creation when Sweden loaned back the manuscript to Prague.
+It remained on display at the Czech National Library in Prague from 2007 to 2008.